-- Cuddling your baby against your body while you walk or sit in a rocking chair will often soothe fussiness.
+- Cuddle your baby against your body while you walk or sit in a rocking chair.

-- Putting a baby in a dark, quiet room with no distractions is best for sleep.
-Some babies prefer a room with a soothing background noise like a fan, a ticking clock, white noise or soft music.
+- Put your baby in a dark, quiet room with no distractions for the best sleep.
+Some babies prefer a room with a soothing background noise like a fan, a ticking clock, white noise, or soft music.

-- If your baby falls asleep somewhere other than his crib, move him to a crib that does not have blankets, toys or bumpers.
-Very gently place him on his back.
-Disturb his position as little as possible.
-Sharp or sudden movements, especially if it puts your baby in an upright position, can awaken him.
+- If your baby falls asleep somewhere other than their crib, move them to an empty crib.
+There should not be blankets, toys, or bumpers in the crib.
+Gently place them on their back.
+Disturb their position as little as possible.
+Sharp or sudden movements can wake your baby up, especially if they are in an upright position.

-- If you get to the point where you are very frustrated with crying and you feel angry at yourself and your baby, it is time to take a break.
+- If you get to the point where you are very frustrated with crying and you feel angry at yourself or your baby, it is time to take a break.

 - If you have a family member or another trusted adult, ask for help.
-If you are alone make sure the baby is fed, dry and safe.
-Leave him in the crib while you step away to another room for a few moments.
+If you are alone be sure the baby is fed, dry, and safe.
+Leave them in the crib while you step away to another room until you can calm down or help arrives.

-- Stay calm and your baby is more likely to calm down too.
+- If you are calm, your baby is more likely to be calm.

-- Babies less than 6 months cannot be spoiled; their cry is how they communicate.
+- Babies less than 6 months of age cannot be spoiled.

-- Your baby is not mad at you or rejecting you.
+- Your baby is not mad at you or rejecting you when they are fussy.

-- The fussiness will improve as your baby grows.
+- Fussiness will lessen as your baby grows.

 Most of the time, the crying will stop when the baby’s comfort needs are met.
-Call the doctor if any of these occur:
+Call their health care provider if any of these occur:

-- Your baby cries constantly for more than 3 hours
+- cries constantly for more than 3 hours

-- Your baby is ill, especially if he or she has a fever of 100.4 F or more
+- your baby is ill, especially if they have a fever of 100.4˚ Fahrenheit (F) or 38˚ Celsius (C) or more